-You will enjoy three days singing, learning, laughing, worshipping, reflecting, praying and participating in small groups.
+You will enjoy three days singing, learning, laughing, worshiping, reflecting, praying and participating in small groups.
 Discussions center around fifteen talks given by laity and clergy.
-These talks present the theme of God's grace, how that grace comes alive in the Christian community and how it expresses itself in this world.
+These talks present the theme of God’s grace, how that grace comes alive in Christian community, and how it expresses itself in this world.

 You will discover how grace is real in your life, how you live a life of grace, and bring grace to others.
 You will have the opportunity to participate in the daily celebration of Holy Communion and to understand more fully the body of Christ.

-You will experience God's grace through the prayers and acts of anonymous service offered by the Emmaus community.
-You will leave with an experience of Christian love in action that will equip you for new levels of grace-filled service and leadership!
+You will experience God’s grace through the prayers and acts of anonymous service offered by the Emmaus community.
+You will experience Christian love in action that will equip you for new levels of grade-filled service and leadership!

-The Walk to Emmaus® gets its name from the story in Luke 24:13-35, which provides the central image for the three-day expirience and follow-up.
+The Walk to Emmaus® gets its name from the story in Luke 24:13-35, which provides the central image for the three-day experience and follow-up.
 Luke tells the story of that first Easter afternoon when the risen Christ appeared to the two disciples who were walking together along the road from Jerusalem to Emmaus.
-Like Christians and churches who are blinded by preoccupation with their own immediate difficulties, these two disciples sadness and hopelessness seemed to prevent them from seeing God's redemptive purpose in things that had happened.
+Like Christians and churches who are blinded by the preoccupation with their own immediate difficulties, these two disciples’ sadness and hopelessness seemed to prevent them from seeing God’s redemptive purposes in things that had happened.